preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 .. image:: omnia-feed-tabs-query-query.png

 + **Scope**: Select "Page Collections" or "Channel" as scope and then set the details similar to what you do in any Page Rollup.
 You can add one or more page collections or one or more channels.
-+ **Sign Off Requests**: You can choose to show sign off requests for scope and if you do that, you can choose to hide finished requests.
++ **Sign Off Requests**: You can choose to show sign off requests for the scope and if you do that, you can choose to hide finished requests.

 Here's an example of a query setting for two page collections with the detailed settings for one of them: